gruninger/colore/ontologies/most/README.md

 This repository directory contains the theories found in the MOlecular Structure Ontology (MoSt) written in the Common Logic syntax.

-The ontology represents atoms, bonds, functional groups, and skeletons as elements of the domain in the ontology, and imports theories from [molecular_graph](https://github.com/gruninger/colore/blob/master/ontologies/molecular_graph/).

 ![most hierarchy](most_semantic_conditions.jpg)

 Major Changes